 In America, we promise everyone “The possibility of living The American Dream,” as James Truslow Adams defined it, in which “life should be better, richer and fuller for everyone, with opportunity for each according to ability and achievement.”

 As Martin Luther King would say, it’s time to live up to that promise, for everyone.
 We owe everyone an equal place at the starting line; from there, we can let meritocracy determine the outcomes.
 That is the American promise.
 And the place to start is with our educational system, from top to bottom.

 – – –

-Jack Miller is the founder and chairman of the Jack Miller Center, a 501(c)(3) organization that promotes the teaching of America’s founding principles and history by supporting professors and programs on campuses nationwide as well as courses for K-12 teachers that help them build engaging lessons for their students.
+Jack Miller is the founder and chairman of the Jack Miller Center, a 501(c)(3) organization dedicated to reinvigorating education in America’s founding principles and history, from K-12 through college.